gardener/cert-management/README.md

                   servicePort: 80
                 path: /
     ```

-    If you want to share a certificate between multiple services and ingresses, using the annotations `cert.gardener.cloud/commonname` and
-    `cert.gardener.cloud/dnsnames` may be helpful.
-For example, to share a wildcard certificate, you should add these two annotations

-    ```yaml
-        cert.gardener.cloud/commonname: "*.demo.mydomain.com"
-        cert.gardener.cloud/dnsnames: ""
-    ```
-    This will create or reuse a certificate for `*.demo.mydomain.com`.
-An existing certificate is automatically reused,
-    if it has exactly the same common name and DNS names.

     The annotation `cert.gardener.cloud/commonname` can be set to explicitly specify the common name.
     If no set, the first name of `spec.tls.hosts` is used as common name.
     The annotation `cert.gardener.cloud/dnsnames` can be used to explicitly specify the alternative DNS names.